Tulika7032/CN_proj/README.md

-Computer Networks-Home Switch Automation using RAW Sockets
+Computer Networks-Home Automation Switch using RAW Sockets

-This project is a home automation switch built using raw sockets with a simple GUI for both server and client sides.It allows multiple clients to connect to a single server and control household appliances.
+This project is a home automation switch built using raw sockets with the help of GUI for both server and client sides.It allows multiple clients to connect to a single server and control household appliances.
 Any changes made by the client side are visible in the server side and vice versa.This ensures synchronized control and live updates across a system.
 The server runs a multi-threaded architecture system which allows multiple users to control appliances and the administrator can start or stop the server and manually control appliances from the server window itself.